11 minute read

 Configure the Agent

-Next you will need to create Agent configuration files for both Kafka and ZooKeeper.
+Next, you will need to create Agent configuration files for Kafka (and ZooKeeper, where applicable).
 You can find the location of the Agent configuration directory for your OS here.
 In that directory, you will find sample configuration files for Kafka and ZooKeeper.
 To monitor Kafka with Datadog, you will need to edit both the Kafka and Kafka consumer Agent integration files.
 (See the documentation for more information on how these two integrations work together.)
 The configuration file for the Kafka integration is in the kafka.d/ subdirectory, and the Kafka consumer integration’s configuration file is in the kafka_consumer.d/ subdirectory.
 The ZooKeeper integration has its own configuration file, located in the zk.d/ subdirectory.

 On each host, copy the sample YAML files in the relevant directories (the kafka.d/ and kafka_consumer.d/ directories on your brokers, and the zk.d/ directory on ZooKeeper hosts) and save them as conf.yaml.